pedroth/PublicChat/README.md

 - `sh dockerRun.sh`

+## Running PublicChat on RaspberryPi
+Since RaspberryPi usually have a `arm` processor, a new version of the docker images needs to be used.

+`docker run -it -p 80:8080 --name public-chat pedroth/public-chat:linux-arm-v6`

 ## Installing public chat on your machine

 Follow the steps of [Dockerfile](/Dockerfile).

 ## Demo

-A public instance of the public chat is [here](http://pedroth.duckdns.org:8080/PublicChat).
+A public instance of the public chat is [here](http://pedroth.duckdns.org).

 Most of the time is offline...